guillermocalleja/guillermocalleja/README.md

 - 👋 Hi, I’m @guillermocalleja
-- 👀 I’m interested in Javascript, TypeScript, NodeJS, Bun, Deno, Python, React, NEXT.js, Astro, Rest API, WebHooks and Testing.
+- 👀 I’m interested in JavaScript and TypeScript ecosystem, Python, React, NEXT.js, Astro, Hono.js, Rest API, WebHooks and Testing.

-- 🌱 I’m currently learning Serverless Architecture, currently focus on Cloudflare.
+- 🌱 I’m currently learning Serverless Architecture, focus mainly on Cloudflare.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...